 Transportation is not provided on days when school is not in session.
 The District typically announces weather-related school closings no later than 6:30 a.m.
 Announcements are shared via major radio and TV stations, Facebook, and Twitter.
-Parents/guardians will receive notification via text/voicemail/email.
+Parents/guardians can also sign up for voice, text, and email notifications.